Lightning-AI/pytorch-lightning/docs/source/index.rst

 ..
 Add callout items below this line

 .. customcalloutitem::
-   :description: Get started with this 2-step guide which teaches the basic concepts
+   :description: Use this 2-step guide to learn the key concepts.
    :header: New to Lightning?
    :button_link:  starter/introduction.html
    :button_text: Continue